 Project report - submitted at the end of the semester (normally week 14).
 This should normally be not more than 5,000 words for an individual project and 10,000 words for a group project (excluding appendices, where necessary).
-Project reports will be assessed according to the following criteria:

-- Does the report provide a clear definition of the problem or issue to be studied?
-Is this sufficiently within the scope of the student's award? - Is there a sufficient review of prior knowledge and research in the field?
-Is this review accurate, sufficiently critical, and of sufficient depth and breadth to provide a sound basis for the student's own work? - Has an appropriate methodology been used?
-Here the concern is with methods of data and information gathering, and analytical techniques. - Have appropriate conclusions been drawn? - To what extent does the project provide clear and actionable recommendations for management (either managers in a specific organization or managers at large)? - Overall, does the project demonstrate an effective application of knowledge in the field of study?
+Project reports will be assessed according to the following criteria: Does the report provide a clear definition of the problem or issue to be studied?
+Is this sufficiently within the scope of the student's award?
+Is there a sufficient review of prior knowledge and research in the field?
+Is this review accurate, sufficiently critical, and of sufficient depth and breadth to provide a sound basis for the student's own work?
+Has an appropriate methodology been used?
+Here the concern is with methods of data and information gathering, and analytical techniques.
+Have appropriate conclusions been drawn?
+To what extent does the project provide clear and actionable recommendations for management (either managers in a specific organization or managers at large)?
+Overall, does the project demonstrate an effective application of knowledge in the field of study?
 The supervisor will mark both the proposal and the project report.
 Where deemed necessary because of the technical nature of the project, a second member of academic staff may be asked to act as a second marker.

-Students work individually under the guidance of the subject leader.
-Regular supervision will be scheduled throughout the semester.

-Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate)

-a b c d e

-1. Development of Research Proposal 10% ✓ ✓

-2. Assessment of thesis 90% √ ✓ ✓

-Total 100 %

-Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: The assessment is mainly based on the thesis.
+Teaching/Learning Students work individually under the guidance of the subject leader.
+Regular Methodology supervision will be scheduled throughout the semester.
+Assessment Specific assessment % Intended subject learning outcomes to Methods in methods/tasks weighting be assessed (Please tick as Alignment with appropriate) Intended Learning Outcomes b c 1.
+Development of 10% Research Proposal 90% 2.
+Assessment of thesis Total 100 % Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: The assessment is mainly based on the thesis.
+Student Study Class contact: Effort Expected Guided Study 39 Hrs.
+Hrs.